ncssar/radiolog/DEVELOPER_NOTES.md

 ## Build a test installer (e.g. to test edits to radiolog.iss before committing)
 Run '\<Inno Setup install dir\>\ISCC.exe radiolog.iss' - this will build dist\radiolog-\<version\>-setup.exe.

+## Run in a virtual environment (e.g. to test specific dependency versions)
+On the development machine, a venv exists in Documents/GitHub/.radiolog.venv.
+1. From Documents/GitHub, run ./.radiolog.venv/Scripts/activate.
+2. Copy the latest GitHub/radiolog directory into the .radiolog.venv directory.
+3. Install whatever module versions you want to test, probably by modifying requirements.txt then running 'pip -install requirements.txt'.
+4. Running python or pyinstaller or ISSC from that virtual env will use whatever module versions you have installed into that virtual env.
+The resulting builds will be placed in the non-virtual-env directory (Documents/GitHub/radiolog rather than Documents/GitHub/.radiolog.venv/radiolog).